Hunting in Auburn SRA

 - The Middle Fork of the American River and adjacent lands from Highway 49 Bridge upstream to the Lake Clementine Dam.

 - All lands west of the intersection of the Old and New Auburn-Foresthill Roads

 Many trails run through open hunting areas.
 For safety purposes it is recommended to stay 150 yards from recreational trails.

 Season: Hunting is only allowed September 1 to January 31 and spring turkey

 season for the species listed below and only during the respective open

-season as established by the Fish and Game Commission.
+season as established by the Fish and Wildlife Commission.